Fujifilm X100F vs Olympus E-M10 III

 Both the X100F and the E-M10 III are recent models that are part of the current product line-up.
 The X100F replaced the earlier Fujifilm X100T, while the E-M10 III followed on from the Olympus E-M10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 Review summary: Fujifilm X100F vs Olympus E-M10 III

 So what is the bottom line?
 Is the Fujifilm X100F better than the Olympus E-M10 III or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

-- Ready to shoot: Has a lens build-in, whereas the E-M10 III requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the E-M10 III requires a separate lens.